alecksandr26/installing-arch-linux-in-qemu-dev-purpose/README.md

-# archlinux-qemu-installation
-How to install archlinux in QEMU
+# How to install archlinux in QEMU